 The best possible source of diamonds would be from an organized small-scale mining community working under third-party audited fair trade standards in a developing country.
 Unfortunately, this scenario does not exist.
-Here's a short vid on how we define ethical jewelry.

 We source diamonds from three different sources: Canadian mined, lab grown, and recycled.
 Concerning recycled diamonds, we use them mainly in our melee (small diamonds from 1mm to 3mm) in our rings and jewelry.
 However, we can generally source lab grown melee upon request.
 We explain why we don’t use other sources after the comparisons below.

 On The Upside

 - The Canadian government has strict environmental and labor standards at the Diavik and Ekati mines.
 (We do not source from De Beers Canadian mines because of De Beers’ complicity in the Blood Diamond atrocities.)

 - Canadian diamond companies have Impact Benefit Agreements with First Nation groups.

 - Diamonds are etched with the Canada Mark, assuring traceability from mine to market.

 - The Canadian brand has no association with massively corrupt global supply chain.